j05u3/whatsapp-cloud-api-express/README.md

 - 🔥 Made the webhook able to run on serverless environments (like Google Cloud Functions).[^1]

+- 🔥 Don't get hacked (receive fake messages that your users never sent): you can provide your facebook app secret so the library will make sure all messages come from facebook servers.

-- ✅ Added `to_phone_number` so you can identify which phone number was the one receiving the message.
+- ✅ Added `to_phone_number` so you can identify which of your whatsapp phone numbers was destined to receive the message, this is useful if you have multiple whatsapp numbers on the same facebook app.

 - ✅ Added support for type `button` in incoming messages.
 Which is generated when the user "replies" from a template button.

 - ✅ Added a logging callback for each message sent so you can log each sent message easily.

-- ✅ Changed the architecture so we can use the webhook and the sender separately.
+- ✅ Changed the architecture so we can use the webhook (reciever) and the sender separately.

 - ✅ Added 'parameters' type for template header component.